brighter-ai/redact-enterprise-orchestration/README.md

 REDACT_UI_PORT=...
 ```
 #### License File
-The location and name of the redact license file can be changed with the following environment variable:
+The location and name of the local redact license file can be changed with the following environment variable:
 ```
 REDACT_LICENSE_FILE=...
 ```
 #### Limiting GPUs
+Simply change the `GPU_IDS` variable to select your desired GPUs.\
+E.g.:
+- `GPU_IDS=0,1,2` for GPUs with IDs 0, 1 and 2
+- `GPU_IDS=all` for all GPUs.

+See [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#gpu-enumeration) for more information.